Is your tween ready to babysit?

 This post contains affiliate links, for my disclosure policy, CLICK HERE.

-Practically a rite of passage, babysitting was once what every teen girl did to make some cash.
+Practically a rite of passage, babysitting was once what every tween or teen girl did to make some cash.

 Today there are so much more opportunities for tweens and teens to make money, read HERE for more ideas.